-McAdenville, like many small towns, inherited water and sewer infrastructure installed by a previous industrial/manufacturing entity.
+- The South Fork River flows through the center of Town so new trails and greenways are being developed to utilize this natural amenity.
+Due to the popularity of the McAdenville Greenway, the Town partnered with the Carolina Thread Trail to design a sidewalk connector along the South Fork River.
+The design idea is to extend the Carolina Thread Trail from the existing trail head in McAdenville along the South Fork River to the Town of Cramerton providing a paved bike/ped path connection between the downtowns.
+McAdenville used \$46K in grant funding from the Carolina Thread Trail to start this project's design. - McAdenville, like many small towns, inherited water and sewer infrastructure installed by a previous industrial/manufacturing entity.
 With a limited customer base of less than 400 connections it is difficult to generate adequate revenues to cover the maintenance of the system while keeping the rates affordable for our customers.
 In 2012, McAdenville signed an agreement with Two Rivers Utilities for contract operations of the utility and began discussions for future consolidation.
 A formal MOU was signed in 2022 setting forth the basic understandings of both parties for a proposed merger of McAdenville's water & sewer system into the Two Rivers Utilities existing system.
-Over the past four years, the Town has adopted a 10-year CIP plan, completed an Asset & Inventory Assessment, conducted a rate study, and performed Merger Regionalization Feasibility Studies for the water and sewer systems.
-The Town was awarded \$5 million in grant funding from DWI in the spring 2022 funding round for multiple water rehabilitation projects.
-This grant award will allow the Town to address key capital improvement projects which were identified in the MOU as a requirement for future consolidation consideration with Two Rivers Utilities.
-McAdenville has successfully transformed the management of our utility system from reactive to proactive and will remained focused on developing solutions for long-term financial solvency.
+The Town has been awarded approximately \$7 million dollars of Viable Utility Reserve grant funding from the Division of Water Infrastructure for water rehabilitation projects.
+WithersRavenel has been contracted for design and engineering services of both projects which are expected to be completed and available for bid by Fall of 2024.
+These grant awards are transformational for the Town allowing us to address key capital improvement projects identified in the MOU as a requirement for future system consolidation.
+McAdenville has successfully transformed the management of our utility system from reactive to proactive and will remain focused on developing solutions for long-term financial solvency.

-Budget Highlights for the Fiscal Year Ending June 30, 2022
+Budget Highlights for the Fiscal Year Ending June 30, 2025

 Governmental Activities: The FY net position budget reflects the goal of maintaining the present level of services provided by the Town.
-The Town maintained the current property tax rate of \$.33 for each \$100 valuation of taxable property and a \$5.00 vehicle tax.
+The Town maintained the current property tax rate of \$.39 for each \$100 valuation of taxable property and a \$5.00 vehicle tax.